benmarwick/mjbtramp/README.md

 ### The R package [![Travis-CI Build Status](https://travis-ci.org/benmarwick/mjbtramp.png?branch=master)](https://travis-ci.org/benmarwick/mjbtramp)

 This repository is organized as an R package.
-These functions are provided as a package because this makes it simpler to reuse the functions many times in the paper.
-It also makes it easier for others to use and adapt these functions on their own data.
-Nevertheless, this package has been written explicitly for this project and may not yet be suitable for more general purpose use.
+There are no actual R functions in this package - all the R code is in the Rmd file.
+I simply used the R package structure to help manage dependencies, to take advantage of continuous integration for automated code testing, and so I didn't have to think too much about how to organise the files.

 To download the package source as you see it on GitHub, for offline browsing, use this line at the shell prompt (assuming you have Git installed on your computer):